 Our introductory slideshow on the homepage highlights 37 years of many of Al’s local Haines, Alaska backcountry experiences, as well as the scenic grandeur of the Haines area.

 In 1992 Al was one of the first Alaska hunting guides to promote archery hunting of Brown Bears when he guided Archery Hall-of-Fame longbow hunter Dan Quillian on his successful ground-harvest of a beautiful Brownie.
-Today, Al retains an accident-free and violation free record as a hunting guide, which has propelled his status to that of a licensed Alaska Master Guide.
+Today, Al retains an accident-free and violation-free record as a hunting guide, which has propelled his status to that of a licensed Alaska Master Guide.
 A large portion of his past clientele became personal friends and repeat hunting clients.
-He maintains a Coast Guard Captains license and is trained in Wilderness First Responder first-aid/rescue, as well as EMT 1.
+He maintains a Coast Guard Captain's license and is trained in Wilderness First Responder first-aid/rescue, as well as EMT 1.

-Al has years of service dedicated to the local Fish and Game Advisory Committee where he participates in the creation of Alaska’s hunting laws and he routinely stays in touch with biologists in regards to game population, dynamics and habitat concerns.
+Al has years of service dedicated to the local Fish and Game Advisory Committee where he participates in the creation of Alaska’s hunting laws and he routinely stays in touch with biologists in regards to game population, dynamics, and habitat concerns.
 He also proudly enjoys a solid relationship with the Alaska Wildlife Troopers in their mutual quest to promote legal, ethical hunting while protecting Alaska’s wildlife from illegal forms of harvest.

-Alaska Cross Country Guiding presently has a team of three assistant guides that have been selected by Al, based on local knowledge, hunting experience, and compatibility with clients, as well as medical/first-aid skills, and dedication to honoring our hunting heritage by providing high-quality experiences to our visiting clientele.
+Alaska Cross Country Guiding presently has a team of two assistant guides that have been selected by Al, based on local knowledge, hunting experience, and compatibility with clients, as well as medical/first-aid skills, and dedication to honoring our hunting heritage by providing high-quality experiences to our visiting clientele.

-Assistant guide, age 32
+Assistant guide, age 36

-Isaac has had a professional hunt guiding license in Canada since 2003, where he has participated in well over 100 big game hunts, and he has experience guiding and horse packing over much of B.C., the Yukon, and Northwest Territories.
+Isaac has had a professional hunt guiding license in Canada since 2003, where he has participated in well over 100 big game hunts, and he has experience guiding and horse packing over much of B.C., the Yukon, and the Northwest Territories.
 He knows many of the outfitters in northwest Canada where he continues to work when not guiding in Alaska.